Chinchila01/JH-TMK-Tutorial/TUTORIAL.md

 The first line of your file should be `#include "extended_keymap_common.h"`.
 Don't worry about what it does, just put it at the top of your file and add a space or two afterwards.

 After doing that we are now going to create your first keymap.
-Copy and paste the following code into your editor.
+Copy and paste the following code into your editor:

 ```
 /* MIT Layout (default)